Blogs

 While legacy systems have served organizations well in the past, they come with several challenges that can no longer be ignored:

-By far, the greatest issue with legacy systems is their rigidity.
+• Inflexibility: By far, the greatest issue with legacy systems is their rigidity.
 They are often extremely difficult to cater to the ever-changing needs of the businesses which are forced to rely on them.
-Their old modules fail to integrate with the new systems of the workflow, creating serious bottlenecks in your operations.
 New features or integration with a new tool?
 Implementation is usually a slow and painful affair for legacy systems, creating serious bottlenecks in your operations.

-It might sound cost-effective to continue with legacy systems, but maintaining them would in the long run turn out to be more expensive than modernizing.
-These legacy systems often require specialist to maintain, and the expenses incurred in patching up obsolete software or hardware can quickly pile up into a hefty sum.
+• High Operational Costs: It might sound cost-effective to continue with legacy systems, but maintaining them would in the long run turn out to be more expensive than modernizing.
+These legacy systems often require something of a specialist to maintain, and the expenses incurred in patching up obsolete software or hardware can quickly pile up into a hefty sum.
+In the end, the companies generally end up spending more money and effort trying to keep an old system on life support than it would cost to replace it with a totally new, much more capable system.

-Security gets to be considered more and more serious, but with legacy systems it's a liability in this digital world.
+• Security Vulnerabilities: Security gets to be considered more and more serious, since old systems are going to be a liability.
 Many legacy applications use outdated securing protocols, which puts these applications at the risk of cyberattacks and potential breaches.
 This may result in the exposure of sensitive customer data, regulatory fines, and damage to the reputation of the organization.

-Legacy systems were not built to integrate with modern tools, cloud platforms, or APIs.
+• Lack of Integration: Legacy systems were not built to integrate with modern tools, cloud platforms, or APIs.
 This may create data silos and hamper efficiency with duplicate work across departments.
-Contrarily, by modernizing your legacy systems, you can easily facilitate integration with other technologies for the data-sharing and collaboration processes.
+Contrarily, modern systems are built to facilitate integration with other technologies for the data-sharing and collaboration processes.

 2. Assessing Legacy Systems for Modernization

-Before working on any modernization, it's crucial to know what needs changes.
-The following comprehensive assessment will provide you the clarity to make an informed choice.
+Before working on any modernization process, it is crucial to get a proper definition of what is to be modernized.
+A comprehensive assessment provides the clarity to make an informed choice.

 Legacy Application Audit and Inventory